 Aureus is the Study Association for all students of the School of Business and Economics at “de Vrije Universiteit” in Amsterdam.
 With more than 5,000 members, Aureus is one of the largest and most active Study Associations in the Netherlands.

-As mentioned before, Aureus is a Study Association, which can also be called a faculty association.
-A faculty association is part of the faculty whose membership typically consists of members of the faculty.
-Besides, a faculty association aims to offer extracurricular activities for students such as business trips, career events but also parties and drinks.
+A Study Association, which can also be called a faculty association, is set up to add value to the student lives of students at the faculty.
+Therefore, a faculty association aims to offer extracurricular activities for students such as business trips, career events but also parties and drinks.